-- Discussions with the Council's Executive Leadership Team (ELT), Corporate leadership Team (CLT) and other management; - The Council's Risk Register; - The Council's priorities and Corporate plan; - Outputs from other assurance providers (eg Ofsted or the External Auditor); - Requirements as agreed in the joint working protocol with External Audit; - Local and national issues and risks.
+- Discussions with the Council's Corporate Management Team (CMT), Directors and other management; - The Council's Risk Register; - The Council's priorities and Corporate Plan; - Outputs from other assurance providers (e.g. Ofsted or the External Auditor); - Requirements as agreed in the joint working protocol with External Audit; - Local and national issues and risks.

-The Internal Audit Plan 2021-22 is composed of the following:
+The Internal Audit Plan 2024-25 is composed of the following: